Troop carriers seized: Is China sending Singapore a message?

 It's also been a strong advocate of the Trans Pacific Partnership (TPP) trade deal, which Beijing spurned, and China's Global Times newspaper has been involved in a public spat with the Singapore government.

+On Tuesday, the newspaper said the impounded vehicles should be confiscated and melted down.

-Taiwan's defense ministry declined to comment, saying the troop carriers didn't belong to its military.
+Taiwan's Defense Ministry declined to comment, saying the troop carriers didn't belong to its military.

 Singapore's Ng said that hoped the reasons for the vehicles' seizure would be made clear after a meeting Tuesday between Hong Kong officials and the commercial shipping carrier APL.